 Namely, this flexibility suits a wide variety of lifestyles.
 Plus, it’s a lifesaver for those who like to change workouts based on moods or external factors.

 It’s All About The Benefits

 Overall, if you are trying to find something to do in winter or have never snowshoed before, consider the benefits of taking up snowshoeing.
-Besides being a low-cost outdoor winter sport with a straightforward learning curve, snowshoeing is a low-impact activity that provides a good cardiovascular workout while burning away those calories.
+Besides being a low-cost outdoor winter sport with a short learning curve, snowshoeing is a low-impact activity that provides an excellent cardiovascular workout while burning away those calories.
 All you have to do is adjust it to your pace and intensity level.
 Choose which snowshoes to use, then rent, borrow or purchase a pair of snowshoes and give it a try.